 The Trademark Registrar is empowered to advertise an application even before it is accepted in certain cases.
 According to the Trade Mark manual, the provision for advertisement before acceptance, as the law itself enacts, should be invoked in “exceptional circumstances”.
 Where the Officer concerned finds strong evidence of bonafide commercial adoption and use of the mark.

 Hence, of all the trademark applications filed, only a very small number are published in the Trademark Journal before acceptance by the Trademark Department.
-In most cases, the trademark application is published in the Trademark Journal after its accepted by the Registrar.
+In most cases, the trademark application is published in the Trademark Journal after the Registrar accepts it.

 The trademark registry also separately notifies the date on the internet when the public has received the advertisement for the purpose of opposition.
-The issues of the Trademark journals is also made available in CD-ROM and this can be received by the public by paying the required fee as mentioned in the Journal.
+The issues of the Trademark journals are also made available in CD-ROM, and the public can receive this by paying the required fee as mentioned in the Journal.
 This CD-ROM has the date on which the journal was made available to the public.